What can I do with OFL fonts?

 The following questions and answers are color-coded to help make it easier to understand, but please do click on the question to reveal the answer and read through the details.
 This is only a small subset of the questions and answers available in the OFL-FAQ.
 Please read the full OFL-FAQ for in-depth information.

-Green generally means yes.
-Red generally means no. Yellow means it depends on the situation.
-Blue means informational.
+means it depends on the situation.

 Yes.
 You are very welcome to do so.
 Authors of fonts released under the OFL allow you to use their font software as such for any kind of design work.
 No additional license or permission is required, unlike with some other licenses.
 Some examples of these uses are: logos, posters, business cards, stationery, video titling, signage, t-shirts, personalised fabric, 3D-printed/laser-cut shapes, sculptures, rubber stamps, cookie cutters and lead type.